Standard C++ Modules

 Introduction

-The term modules has a lot of meanings.
-For the users of Clang, modules may refer to Objective-C Modules, Clang C++ Modules (or Clang Header Modules, etc.) or Standard C++ Modules.
-The implementation of all these kinds of modules in Clang has a lot of shared code, but from the perspective of users, their semantics and command line interfaces are very different.
-This document focuses on an introduction of how to use standard C++ modules in Clang.
+The term module is ambiguous, as it is used to mean multiple things in Clang.
+For Clang users, a module may refer to an Objective-C Module, Clang Module (also called a Clang Header Module) or a C++20 Module (or a Standard C++ Module).
+The implementation of all these kinds of modules in Clang shares a lot of code, but from the perspective of users their semantics and command line interfaces are very different.
+This document is an introduction to the use of C++20 modules in Clang.
+In the remainder of this document, the term module will refer to Standard C++20 modules and the term Clang module will refer to the Clang Modules extension.

 Standard C++ Named modules